-The level of residual noise, which, as explained in Appendix 1 is deduced from the level of total noise and aircraft noise was generally lower than the levels of aircraft noise except for a few months at night time.
+The level of residual noise, which, as explained in Appendix 1 is deduced from the level of total noise and aircraft noise was throughout the monitoring period much higher than the levels of aircraft noise, and usually within 1 dB of the total noise level.

-The daytime background noise level (L{AS90}) varied throughout the 15 month period between 33 and 42 dBA in the daytime (average 37 dBA), and between 27 to 34 dBA at night (average 28 dBA).
+The daytime background noise level ( $L{AS90}$ ) varied throughout the 12 month period between 41 and 48 dBA in the daytime (average 46 dBA), and between 33 to 39 dBA at night (average 38dBA).

-The average of maximum aircraft noise levels was similar during the daytime and at night, within the range 63 dBA to 66 dBA (average 64 dBA).
+The average of maximum aircraft noise levels was similar during the daytime and at night, within the range 60 dBA to 65 dBA (average 64 dBA).

-Figures 5 and 6 demonstrate that the noise from aircraft noise events at this site, when cumulatively averaged over an extended period of time (of hours, days or months) makes the major contribution to the total noise at this site, but that noise from other sources, i.e. the residual noise, also makes a significant contribution.
+Figures 6 and 7 (pages 15 and 16) demonstrate that the noise from aircraft noise events at this site, when cumulatively averaged over an extended period of time (of hours, days or months) make only a minor contribution to the total noise level at this site, and that noise from other sources, i.e. the residual noise, makes the major contribution.

-Also each individual aircraft noise event, whenever it occurs, is likely to be clearly audible and distinguishable from the residual noise because, in addition to being different in character, it results in a noticeable increase in the level of noise over the ambient noise level during each event.
+However each individual aircraft noise event, whenever it occurs, is likely to be clearly audible and distinguishable from the residual noise because, in addition to being different in character, it results in a noticeable increase in the level of noise over the ambient noise level during each event.

-Figure 7 shows the variation of average levels of aircraft noise, residual noise, background noise and total noise at the site with hour of day.
-It can be seen that the aircraft noise levels do not vary much during the daytime period (06.00 to 20.00 hours) but fall during the late evening and night-time, rising again in the early morning.
-Also shown in Figure 7 is the average of maximum aircraft noise levels, which does not vary significantly with hour of day.
+Figure 8 (page 16) shows the variation of average levels of aircraft noise, residual noise, background noise and total noise at the site with hour of day.
+It can be seen that the aircraft noise levels do not vary much during the daytime period (06.00 to 18.00 hours) but fall during the late evening and night-time, rising again in the early morning.
+Also shown in Figure 7 (page 16) is the average of maximum aircraft noise levels, which does not vary significantly with hour of day.